 Brunnen is situated in the heart of Switzerland and is more than just a small urban gem by Lake Lucerne.
 It is an attractive and upmarket place to live and work and has a rich culture.

 Brunnen is first mentioned in historical records in 1315, at the time when the three founding cantons renewed their alliance of 1291 following the Battle of Morgarten.
 Until 1618, Brunnen were part of the parish of Schwyz and known as the ‘Altes Land Schwyz’ (‘Altes Land’ roughly translating as ‘Old Canton’).
 With the construction of the road through the Gotthard Pass, Brunnen became an important site for the transhipment of goods.
 This idyllically situated village was later discovered by travellers as a resort, and so the municipality developed into a famous holiday destination.

-Set out on a time-travelling journey through the municipality of Brunnen.
+Set out on a time-travelling journey through Brunnen.
 You can learn a little about the history of this place while enjoying a beautiful walk along the Culture Trail.